apjacob/apjacob.me/_posts/2018-01-12-A-Tutorial-On-Boundary-Seeking-Generative-Adversarial-Networks.md

 ## **BGAN For Discrete Data**
-Now, we can proceed to show how BGAN can handle discrete data \\TODO
+Now, we can proceed to show how BGAN can handle discrete data

 #### Estimating The Likelihood Ratio